Rewiring the Transformer with Depth-Wise LSTMs: Related Work

-\paragraph{Deep Transformers.} \newcite{bapna2018training} propose the Transparent Attention (TA) mechanism which improves gradient flow during back propagation by allowing each decoder layer to attend weighted combinations of all encoder layer outputs, instead of just the top encoder layer. \newcite{wang2019learning} propose the Dynamic Linear Combination of Layers (DLCL) approach which additionally aggregate previous layers' outputs for each encoder layer. \newcite{wu2019depth} propose an effective two-stage approach which incrementally increases the depth of the encoder and the decoder of the Transformer Big model by freezing both parameters and the encoder-decoder attention computation of pre-trained shallow layers.
-More recently, \newcite{wei2020multiscale} let each decoder layer attend the corresponding encoder layer of the same depth and introduce a depth-wise GRU to additionally aggregate outputs of all encoder layers for the top decoder layer, but residual connections are still kept in their approach. \newcite{zhang2019improving} propose the layer-wise Depth-Scaled Initialization (DS-Init) approach, which decreases parameter variance at the initialization stage, and reduces output variance of residual connections so as to ease gradient back-propagation through normalization layers. \newcite{xu2020lipschitz} propose the Lipschitz constrained parameter initialization approach to reduce the standard deviation of layer normalization inputs and to ensure the convergence of deep Transformers.
+\paragraph{Deep Transformers} For the convergence of deep Transformers, \citet{bapna2018training} propose the Transparent Attention mechanism which allows each decoder layer to attend weighted combinations of all encoder layer outputs. \citet{wang2019learning} present the Dynamic Linear Combination of Layers approach that additionally aggregates shallow layers' outputs for each encoder layer. \citet{wu2019depth} propose a two-stage approach. \citet{wei2020multiscale} introduce a depth-wise GRU to additionally aggregate outputs of all encoder layers for the top decoder layer, but residual connections are still kept. \citet{zhang2019improving} and \citet{xu2020lipschitz} propose the layer-wise Depth-Scaled Initialization approach and the Lipschitz constrained parameter initialization approach, respectively, to reduce the standard deviation of layer normalization inputs and to ensure the functionality of residual connection. \citet{kasai2020deep,xu2021probing} propose to accelerate decoding by using deep encoders and shallower decoders. \citet{li2022ode} design an ODE Transformer which is analogous to the Runge-Kutta method. \citet{hao2022optimizing} present approaches to exploring hyperparameters of deep Transformers for low-resource NMT with shallow Transformers.

+Regarding parameter efficiency for NMT, \citet{wu2018pay} present lightweight and dynamic convolutions. \citet{ma2021luna} approximate softmax attention with two nested linear attention functions.
+These methods are orthogonal to our work and it should be possible to combine them with our approach.